Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A developer is writing an AWS Lambda function.
 The developer wants to log key events that occur during the Lambda function and include a unique identifier to associate the events with a specific function invocation.
 Which of the following will help the developer accomplish this objective?

-- [x] Obtain the request identifier from the Lambda context object Architect the application to write logs to the console.
+- [x] Obtain the request identifier from the Lambda context object.
+Architect the application to write logs to the console.
-- [ ] Obtain the request identifier from the Lambda event object Architect the application to write logs to a file.
+- [ ] Obtain the request identifier from the Lambda event object.
+Architect the application to write logs to a file.
-- [ ] Obtain the request identifier from the Lambda event object Architect the application to write logs to the console.
+- [ ] Obtain the request identifier from the Lambda event object.
+Architect the application to write logs to the console.
-- [ ] Obtain the request identifier from the Lambda context object Architect the application to write logs to a file.
+- [ ] Obtain the request identifier from the Lambda context object.
+Architect the application to write logs to a file.

 **[⬆ Back to Top](#table-of-contents)**